GenesisFR/HowToBecomeGoodAtShooters/README.md

 - when there are too many enemies around you and you know you're not gonna be able to stand your ground, immediately fall back

 ### Keeping your distance
+- you usually take less damage the further away you are from an enemy
+- the AI is often inaccurate at longer distancss
+- it's easier to relocate if you're far away from threats

 ### Minimap/radar
 - allows you to see incoming threats